 Create a File Format

 Before we can load the data into Snowflake, we have to create a file format that matches the data structure.
+In the worksheet, again add the following command below the rest and execute to create the file format:

 create file format

-The file format created should be listed in the result:
+The file format created should be listed in the result: create file format settings

 Resize and Use a Warehouse for Data Loading